JezerM/nody-greeter/README.md

 ### node-gyp fails on `npm run rebuild`

 > Supported Node.js versions: 16, 18 (other versions should work but are untested)

+### Issues with distutils

+Since python3.12, distutils was deprecated.
+For `node-gyp` to work, you must install the `setuptools` library for python, either with your package manager or pip.

 Make sure you are using a [node-gtk][node-gtk] supported Node.js version.